FrankZxShen/MNlexNet/README.md

-# MNIST-AlexNet(MNlexNet-pytorch)
+# MNIST-MNlexNet(MNlexNet-pytorch)

 This is the PyTorch version repository for MNIST dataset identification.
+You can access the repository from https://github.com/FrankZxShen/MNlexNet.

 ## Prerequisites